-To build on the success at Dilworth Park, the CCD and Greater Philadelphia Gardens (GPG) have come together to launch a Wintergarden in the 2016-2017 winter season in the heart of the city.
-Longwood Gardens, Morris Arboretum, the Arboretum at the Barnes Foundation and others will create a beautiful, interactive Wintergarden with day and evening programming.
-Colorful lights will accent trees on the park’s perimeter and a large hedge maze will activate the southern lawn.
-Firewoodinspired sculpture and a covered walkway will connect to the skating rink and café, where fire pits with seating and blankets will beckon adults and children to warm up with a cup of hot cocoa, cider or a glass of mulled wine.
-The CCD and GPG will create a schedule of regular programs and events, including children’s story time, holiday wreath-making and craft demonstrations, winter plant workshops, special happy hours and other activities.
+To build on the success at Dilworth Park, the CCD and Greater Philadelphia Gardens (GPG) came together to launch a Wintergarden in the 2016-2017 winter season in the heart of the city.
+Longwood Gardens, Morris Arboretum, the Arboretum at the Barnes Foundation and others created a beautiful, interactive Wintergarden with day and evening programming.
+Colorful lights accented trees on the park’s perimeter and a large hedge maze activated the southern lawn.
+Nearby was the skating rink and café, where fire pits beckoned adults and children to warm up with a cup of hot cocoa, cider or a glass of mulled wine.
+The CCD and GPG hosted regular programs on Saturday mornings and Tuesdays at noon through February 25, 2017, including craft demonstrations, winter plant workshops, special happy hours and other activities.

 The Center City District’s ‘Adopt-a-Bench’ program provides the unique opportunity for recognition in one of two signature parks – Sister Cities Park and John F. Collins Park.
 Donors are acknowledged by a bronze plaque on the selected bench, engraved with a personalized inscription.
 Funds from donations help endow the maintenance of these parks.